Bound photonic pairs in 2D waveguide quantum electrodynamics: Supplementary Materials

 In this section, we present the scattering states energy in the domains where the energy gap is absent.
 Its expression, straightforwardly obtained by performing the 2D cosine Fourier transformation (guarantee symmetric bosonic excitations) in Eq.~(\ref{eq:ES_k}), is repeated below for convenience

 with polaritons wave vectors $k_{1(2),x(y)}=(q_{x(y)}\pm K_{x(y)})/2$.
 The dependence on the center of mass wave vectors $\boldsymbol{K}$ and phase $\varphi$ creates essentially three distinct dispersion shapes, one with a finite gap (shown in Fig.2(a) of the main text) and other two gapless.
 In this sense, Fig.~\ref{fig:s1} present these dispersions and points out in which domain they lie.
 Fig.~\ref{fig:s1}(a) and Fig.~\ref{fig:s1}(b) present the gap size $\Delta$ in the dispersion relation as a function of $\boldsymbol{K}$ for $\varphi=0.85\pi$ and $\varphi=0.65\pi$, respectively.
 Fig.~\ref{fig:s1}(c), obtained for ${K_{x}=K_{y}=0.8\pi}$, illustrates the shape of dispersion relation that are found for values of $\boldsymbol{K}$ that corresponds to the corners of both Fig.~\ref{fig:s1}(a) and Fig.~\ref{fig:s1}(b).
-The profile of the dispersion relation found at the central regions are illustrated by Fig.~\ref{fig:s1}(d) that is obtained for ${K_{x}=K_{y}=0}$.